awsl12581/voxelvis/README.md

 All 3rd party libraries should be located in ./3rdparty

-For glad, please see set CMakeLists.txt in its source directory
+For glad, please set CMakeLists.txt in its source directory

 ```cmake
 cmake_minimum_required(VERSION 3.22)